Mavor Moore: Other artistic activities

-Moore and his mother worked together to found the New Play Society, for which he served as producer/director of Spring Thaw, the society's annual comedy revue (1948-1965).

-He wrote a theatre critic section for the Toronto Telegram (1958-1960), and was arts critic for the Maclean's magazine (1968-1969).
+He wrote a theatre critic section for the Toronto Telegram newspaper (1958-1960), and was arts critic for the Maclean's magazine (1968-1969).

 Family

 Moore married Darwina Faessler in 1943.
 They had four daughters, including Charlotte Moore and Tedde Moore, both Dora Mavor Moore Award winners.
 His second marriage, in 1968, was to Phyllis Grosskurth, ending in divorce in 1978.
-In 1980 he married opera singer Alexandra Browning, who survived him.
+In 1980, he married opera singer Alexandra Browning and welcomed his fifth daughter, Jessica Moore.
 He died in 2006, aged 87, after several years of ill health.

-His grandson is actor and music producer 40.
+His grandson is actor and music producer Noah James Shebib, known as 40.